 Free WiFi is available at Belfast International Airport for 2 hours.

 ATMs / Cash Machines – Need cash?
-ATMs are available.
-Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
+ATMs are available on both floors.
+Fees may apply, so check your bank’s fee schedule and daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
 Locations: unknown.

-Baby Care Facilities – Available throughout the airport, both Airside and Landside.
-See Duty Free and Shopping below for additional services.
+Baby Care Facilities – Available throughout the terminal, both Airside and Landside.

-Food & Drinks – There are no 24 hour food and beverage concessions available.
-There are 10 food options available (Landside and Airside), some options include: Burger King • Caffe Ritazza • Northern Quarter • Fed & Watered • The Lagan Bar • Sip & Stone • Starbucks • Coco Diablo.
+Food & Drinks – No 24 hour food and beverage concessions are available.
+There are ten food options available (Landside and Airside); some options include Burger King • Caffe Ritazza • Northern Quarter • Fed & Watered • The Lagan Bar • Sip & Stone • Coco Diablo.

 Information Desk – Customer Service Agents can be found throughout the airport to offer assistance.